Martin Booth: Career

 Booth died of cancer in Devon in 2004, shortly after completing Gweilo, a memoir of his Hong Kong childhood written for his own children.
+The term gweilo means "ghost man" in Cantonese, but has been applied as a racial epithet for Caucasians (as in white ghosts).
+In the United States, the book was published as Golden Boy.

 The 2010 film The American, starring George Clooney, was based on his novel A Very Private Gentleman.

 Three Booth's novels have been translated into French : Gweilo, Music on the Bamboo Radio and The American.